Rizal Memorial Stadium: FIFA World Cup Qualification

+Rugby

 The first international rugby test in the stadium was held when the Philippines hosted the 2012 Asian Five Nations Division I tournament, which doubled as a qualifying tournament for the 2015 Rugby World Cup; the goal posts were erected just days prior to the tournament.

-Entertainment events
+Other purposes

+Concert

-On July 4, 1966, the Rizal Memorial Stadium hosted two sold-out concerts of the Beatles held in Manila and was one of only three cities in Asia (other than Tokyo and Hong Kong) they have ever played in.
-The combined attendance was 80,000 with the evening concert registering 50,000 paying audience and became the Beatles' second-biggest concert ever.
+On July 4, 1966, the Rizal Memorial Stadium hosted two sold-out concerts of the Beatles.
+The combined attendance was 80,000 with the evening concert registering 50,000 paying audience and becoming the Beatles' second-biggest concert ever.

+Add to this, a celebrity had concert in this Stadium “The Vic Damone Show” held on 24 December 1960.
+A huge audience attended his concert in the evening.

 COVID-19 pandemic

-During the Philippine Government's "Hatid Tulong" program, the stadium was used as the designated temporary holding place for Locally Stranded Individuals (LSIs).
-The number of individuals and families hoping to be sent back to their respective provinces exceeded the limit of capacity.
-This raised concerns over the resulting lack of social distancing and Health and Safety guidelines due to the hundreds of people being in close proximity.
-With the stadium being full, many other individuals who availed of the said program ended up sleeping and gathering outside the stadium complex.
+During the government's "Hatid Tulong" program, the stadium was used as the designated temporary holding place for Locally Stranded Individuals (LSIs).
+With the stadium being full, many other individuals who availed of the said program ended up sleeping and gathering outside.